 Can you think back to the first time you entered a laboratory?
 The beakers, the smells, the lab coats — it was a safe place for you and your fellow learners to experiment and design together.
-Whether your experience started with an after school program, an elementary school field trip or a high school chemistry class, one thing was for certain the moment you entered the lab — safety was the biggest priority!
+Whether your experience started with an after-school program, an elementary school field trip or a high school chemistry class, one thing was for certain the moment you entered the lab — safety was the biggest priority.

-From strict rules about the type of footwear allowed to eye and ear protection, the lab hinged on controlled, calculated measures of safety.
+From strict rules about the type of footwear allowed to the eye and ear protection, the lab hinged on controlled, calculated measures of safety.
 After donning your personal protective equipment, you suddenly had the freedom to work with volatile chemicals or explosive agents.
 You were safe to experiment, learn and grow.
 Now, safety and protective equipment are never something to take for granted, accidents are a byproduct of complacency, but with the knowledge that a level of protection does exist, you're able to accelerate your students' speed of discovery.

 It’s this same protective feeling that your makerspace needs to mirror.

 Let's think about why.
 All over the nation, schools pack labs full of combustible materials and dangerous elements, and every hour, they sprinkle in a new batch of the world’s most explosive component — teenagers.
 It’s a recipe for disaster.
-Yet, day-in and day-out, the labs manage to avoid incident.
+Yet, day-in and day-out, the labs manage to avoid incidents.
 While it might seem like a miracle, it’s actually an achievement the instructor scaffolded the first day of lab, and it's a framework that they continue to build upon each day.
 So, how'd they do it?

 They shifted their student’s perceptions of the environment.